voitta-ai/truffaldino/README.md

 - Keeps MCP server configs synced across all my AI tools
 - Manages my personal agent library
 - Handles environment variables and API keys safely
+- Syncs base system prompts across all AI assistants
 - One command to sync everything when I add new tools
+- Provides MCP server so any AI assistant can manage the system

 ## My Setup